openworm/openworm_docs/Overview/intro.rst

 https://github.com/openworm/OpenWorm/wiki/Project-overview
 https://github.com/openworm/OpenWorm/issues/milestones
 http://www.openworm.org/projects.html
-(NEED TO HARMAONIZE INFORMATION ACROSS THESE PAGES)
+(NEED TO HARMONIZE INFORMATION ACROSS THESE PAGES)

 **NeuroML Connectome**
 We have converted all 302 neurons described in the WormBase Virtual Worm Blender files into multi-compartmental neuronal models described in NeuroML format.
 We are currently building descriptions of the synaptic junctions and the ion channels for each cell.
 You can explore the github repository.